We are thrilled to share with you some highlights each month from our Water Ambassador’s Program.

 Fact: The Water Footprint of a beef burger can be as high as 2,400 litres!
 Check out our video to understand why and maybe give a veggie burger a try.

 Fact: The annual food waste in the UAE is estimated at 197 kg per person, compared with 95 to 115 kg in Europe and North America.
 South Korea found a way to lower an individual’s food waste by charging people to dispose of it.
 Watch this incredible video from Nas Daily.

 Fact: The total amount of water used each year to produce the wasted food is equivalent to three times the volume of Lake Geneva.
 Crazy, right?!

 Fact: The irrigation water used globally to grow food that is wasted would be enough for the domestic needs (at 200 litres per person per day) of 9 billion people – the number expected on the planet by 2050.

 Click to watch our Student Ambassadors’ video to see what they learned at Uns Farm visit about city farming and hydroponics.

-Meet the new team of Student Ambassadors inducted into the Water Alliance family in September 2020.
+Meet the new team of Youth Water Ambassadors inducted into the Water Alliance family in September 2020.
 Watch this video where many of them they present themselves.
 Many thanks to Shaivi for compiling the fantanstic group video about their September Actions.
 Together we aimed to draw attention to water pollution by commemorating World Maritime Day and World River’s Day.
 Below is a short summary of the many things which were carried out:

 This month, Manvith got the most view on his Instagram post explaining his school project about the loss of coral in our oceans.
 Check out his post here.
 Adeena is our star this month with the most posts made on Instagram.
 Check our her account and get informed about water pollution.